Teaching Resource Licence

 (b) “you” means our customer or prospective customer under these Terms and Conditions (and “your” should be construed accordingly);

-(c) “course materials” means those course materials that are available for purchase on our website;
+(c) “course materials” means those course materials that are available for purchase or free download on our website;

-(d) “your course materials” means any such course materials that you have purchased through our website.
+(d) “your course materials” means any such course materials that you have purchased or downloaded for free through our website.
 This includes any enhanced or upgraded version of the course materials that we may make available to you from time to time;

 (e) “Licence” has the meaning given in the preamble to this Licence; and